 Placental Abruption (Abruptio Placentae)

 When the placenta separates from the uterine lining it’s known as placental abruption.
-Usually occurring in the third trimester, this condition is known to occur any time after the 20th week pregnant, and occurs in 1% of all pregnancies.
+Usually occurring in the third trimester, this condition can occur any time after the 20th week of pregnancy, and occurs in 1 percent of all pregnancies.
 The placenta is what provides oxygen and nutrients to your baby before birth.
-If the placenta separates from the uterine lining before labor, a guaranteed interruption of oxygen and nutrients is inevitable and life-threatening to an unborn baby.
-Unfortunately, diagnosis of placental abruption can not be determined until after birth, when doctors have a chance to examine the placenta.
-Methods to diagnose the condition include:
+If the placenta separates from the uterine lining before labor, an interruption of oxygen and nutrients is inevitable, and it is life-threatening to an unborn baby.
+Unfortunately, placental abruption cannot be diagnosed until after birth, when doctors have a chance to examine the placenta.

-Placental abruptions are classified on a graded scale of 0-3 according to the severity of the detachment, bleeding and distress of mother and fetus.
-Grades are given as followed:
+Placental abruptions are classified on a graded scale of 0–3, according to the severity of the detachment, bleeding, and distress of mother and fetus.
+The grades are assigned as follows:

-Grade 1- Mom may have vaginal bleeding and mild uterine tenderness, with no distress of mother or fetus.
+Grade 1: Mom may have vaginal bleeding and mild uterine tenderness, with no distress experienced by either the mother or the fetus.

 Placental Abruption Symptoms

-There are various different signs and symptoms that placental abruption has occurred.
+There are several signs that placental abruption has occurred.
 These symptoms include: